 The ACS estimates 3.2 million cancer deaths were avoided during this 27-year span.
 This exceptional number can be attributed to several factors, including fewer smokers, earlier cancer detections, and advances in treatment technology.

 DRASTIC DROP IN LUNG CANCER DEATHS

 Overall, lung cancer is the most common cause of American cancer deaths.
 It actually accounts for more deaths than breast, prostate, and colorectal cancers combined.
-However, in the past five years, lung cancer has accounted for nearly half of the overall decline in cancer deaths.
-Between 2014 and 2018, lung cancer deaths dropped by 5%.
+However, between 2014 and 2018, lung cancer accounted for nearly half of the overall decline in cancer deaths, with the number of deaths dropping by 5%.
 That’s more than double the previous five-year period.

 Researchers chalk this rapid reduction up to improved treatment for the most common subtype of lung cancer – non-small cell lung cancer (NSCLC).
 In 2010, the two-year relative survival rate for NSCLC was 34%.
 By 2016, that number had jumped up to 42%.
 In comparison, the survival rate for small cell lung cancer remained steady at about 15% during this time period.

 The 2021 Cancer Facts & Figures report includes plenty of information to absorb.
 Some of the highlights presented in a press release from the ACS include: